tanujatirumala/Test_Automation_Project/README.md

 ## Choosing Browser

  * When Promted, Enter the browser choice in the terminal.
 It can be chrome or firefox.
  * Currently, It supports only chrome or firefox.
-If any other browser is chosen, the program will terminate.
+If any other browser is chosen, the program will print Invalid input and prompt again.

 # Algorithm